-All entering College of Engineering students will be required to have a laptop computer for classroom use.
-Upperclass and graduate students will need laptops for those courses that use College software in classrooms not equipped with desktop computers.
+All entering College of Engineering students are required to have a laptop computer.
+Undergraduate and graduate students will need laptops for remote access and for those courses that use College software in classrooms not equipped with desktop computers.

 Minimum Laptop Requirements (to access VLAB)

 - Mouse (for SolidWorks)

-- Wireless network card which supports the 802.11ac or better network protocols
+- Wireless network card which supports 802.11ac or better

 - 13″ screen or larger recommended